 Reno is a relatively large city located in the state of Nevada.
 With a population of 241,445 people and 78 constituent neighborhoods, Reno is the third largest community in Nevada.

-Unlike some cities, Reno isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Reno are a mix of both white- and blue-collar jobs.
+Reno is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Reno is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Reno who work in office and administrative support (13.99%), sales jobs (12.27%), and management occupations (8.69%).
+There are especially a lot of people living in Reno who work in office and administrative support (13.96%), sales jobs (12.26%), and management occupations (8.76%).

-Reno is a very ethnically-diverse city.
+Reno is an extremely ethnically-diverse city.
 The people who call Reno home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Reno residents report their race to be White, followed by Asian.
 Reno also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.72% of the city’s residents.
+People of Hispanic or Latino origin account for 25.15% of the city’s residents.
 Important ancestries of people in Reno include Irish, English, Italian, and French .

 The most common language spoken in Reno is English.
 Other important languages spoken here include Spanish and Tagalog.